Explainable Equivariant Neural Networks for Particle Physics: PELICAN: -boson 4-momentum reconstruction

 \subsection{Regression dataset}

-The dataset used for the regression task consists of 1.5M $t\bar{t}$ events simulated with \PythiaEight, with 700k events for training, 200k events for validation, and 500k events for testing (with an additional 100k events set aside in a second testing set).
-From each event, we cluster anti-$k_T$ jets with $R=0.8$ using \Fastjet~\cite{FastJet} and we select the jet nearest to the truth-level top quark in $\left( \eta,\phi \right)$, requiring the distance between the top quark and the jet to satisfy $\Delta R \left(\mathrm{top\, quark},\mathrm{jet} \right) < 0.8$.
+The dataset used for the regression task consists of 1.5M $t\bar{t}$ events simulated with \PythiaEight, via the HEPData4ML package~\cite{Offermann_HEPData4ML}, consisting of 700k events for training, 200k events for validation, and 500k events for testing (with an additional 100k events set aside in a second testing set).
+From each event, we cluster anti-$k_T$ jets with $R=0.8$ using \Fastjet and we select the jet nearest to the truth-level top quark in $\left( \eta,\phi \right)$, requiring the distance between the top quark and the jet to satisfy $\Delta R \left(\mathrm{top\, quark},\mathrm{jet} \right) < 0.8$.
 This jet clustering is done both at truth-level, and using calorimeter tower objects produced by running the event through \Delphes fast detector simulation using the ATLAS detector card.
-Thus, each \textit{event} in the dataset corresponds to a single jet, and includes information for truth-level particles such as the truth-level top quark -- we may therefore use the terms \textit{jet} and \textit{event} interchangeably below with the understanding that each event in the dataset has one and only one jet recorded.
-This dataset is publicly available via Zenodo~\cite{btW6}, where a full description of the various data fields is provided.
+Thus, each \textit{event} in the dataset corresponds to a single jet, and includes information for truth-level particles such as the truth-level top quark -- we may therefore use the terms \textit{jet} and \textit{event} interchangeably below with the understanding that each ``event'' in this dataset has one and only one jet recorded.
+This dataset is fully reproducible since it contains the full set of parameters used for its own generation via the HEPData4ML package.
+It is publicly available via Zenodo~\cite{btW6}, where a full description of the various data fields is provided.
 Here we provide only an overview of some key features: \begin{enumerate} \item There are two versions of the dataset, corresponding with truth- and reconstruction-level (\Delphes) jets.
 The events are the same between versions, so the two can be compared event-by-event to study the effects of detector reconstruction on network training and performance. \item The input data for the network are the 4-momenta of the $200$ leading jet constituents.
-For use as possible regression targets and for defining jet containment (explained below), each event contains \begin{enumerate} \item the truth-level top quark that initiated the jet, \item the bottom quark from top quark decay, \item the $W$-boson from top quark decay, \item the two quarks from subsequent $W$-boson decay ($W\rightarrow q q'$), \end{enumerate} In addition, the event contains the stable $W$-boson daughter particles.
+For use as possible regression targets and for defining jet containment (explained below), each event contains \begin{enumerate} \item the truth-level top quark that initiated the jet, \item the bottom quark from top-quark decay, \item the $W$-boson from top-quark decay, \item the two quarks from subsequent $W$-boson decay ($W\rightarrow q q'$), \end{enumerate} In addition, the event contains the stable $W$-boson daughter particles.
 These are the truth-level, final state particles that are traced back to the $W$-boson by \Pythia. \item Each jet is tagged with the Johns Hopkins top tagger~\cite{Kaplan:2008ie} (JH), as implemented in \Fastjet.
 This allows us to define a subpopulation of JH-tagged events, which we shall sometimes refer to as \textit{JH events}.
-For jets that it tags as top quark jets, JH provides a $W$-boson candidate constructed from subjets. \item Each jet is also tagged as whether or not it is \textit{fully-contained} (FC).
-We define FC events as those where the $b$-quark, as well as the two quarks from $W\rightarrow q q'$ decay, are within $\Delta R < 0.6$ of the jet centroid (i.e. within $75\%$ of the jet radius).
-In such cases almost all of the $W$ daughters are contained within the jet and we can expect a good reconstruction of the $W$ momentum.
+For jets that it tags as top-quark jets, JH reconstructs a $W$-boson candidate from subjets. \item Each jet is also tagged as whether or not it is \textit{fully-contained} (FC).
+We define FC events as those where the $b$-quark, as well as the two quarks from $W\rightarrow q q'$ decay, are within $\Delta R < 0.8$ of the jet centroid (i.e.~within the jet radius).
+In such cases almost all of the $W$-daughters are contained within the jet and we can expect a good reconstruction of the $W$ momentum.
 FC events comprise $75\%$ of the dataset. \end{enumerate}